LPD-EPFL/byzfl/README.md

 pip install byzfl
 ```

 After installation, the library is ready to use.
-Here’s a quick example of how to use the `Trmean` robust aggregator and the `SignFlipping` Byzantine attack:
+Here’s a quick example of how to use the `TrMean` robust aggregator and the `SignFlipping` Byzantine attack:

 ---